Massive Uncoordinated Multiple Access for Beyond 5G: Simulation Results

 \subsection{Simulation Results}

-Fig.~\ref{fig:nioio} depicts $P_{\rm{C}}$ and $P_{\rm{F}}$ of the proposed squared $\ell_2$-norm \ac{ssr} \ac{iot} device identification algorithm (Algorithm \ref{Table1xrrrr}) versus \ac{snr} for different values of $P_{\rm{a}}$ and $P_{\rm{f}}^{(k)}$, $K_{\rm{u}}=1024$, and $L=1$.
+Fig.~\ref{fig:nioio} depicts $P_{\rm{C}}$ and $P_{\rm{F}}$ of the proposed squared $\ell_2$-norm \ac{ssr} \ac{iot} DI algorithm (Algorithm \ref{Table1xrrrr}) versus \ac{snr} for different values of $P_{\rm{a}}$ and $P_{\rm{f}}^{(k)}$, $K_{\rm{u}}=1024$, and $L=1$.
 The threshold values $\theta_k$, $k \in \Set{X}_{\rm{u}}$, are set by using \eqref{flase}.
 As seen, Algorithm \ref{Table1xrrrr} can offer high correct identification error rate even for a single observation vector.
 Also, there is an insignificant gap between $P_{\rm{C}}$ obtained in the simulation experiment and the theoretical result in \eqref{correct}.
 Similarly, $P_{\rm{F}}$ matches the preset false alarm rate, i.e., $P_{\rm{f}}^{(k)}\in \{0.03,0.04,0.05\}$, $k \in \Set{X}_{\rm{u}}$.
-We note from Fig.~\ref{fig:nioio} that the theoretical results more accurately match the simulation results at higher $P_{\rm{a}}$ and at lower \ac{snr}s since the CLT is more reliable and the deviation from the Gaussian distribution is lower.
+We notice from Fig.~\ref{fig:nioio} that the theoretical results more accurately match the simulation results at higher $P_{\rm{a}}$ and at lower \ac{snr}s since the CLT is more reliable.